2017-18 Annual Report (text version)

 We inspire trust and confidence in our colleagues, clients, stakeholders and investors by upholding strong professional and ethical standards.

 2018-22 STRATEGIC GOALS

 As the Queensland Government’s central financing authority, Queensland Treasury Corporation plays a pivotal role in securing the State’s financial success.

 With a focus on whole-of-State outcomes, QTC provides a range of financial services to the State and its public sector entities, including local governments.
-These services include debt funding and management, cash management facilities and financial risk management advisory services, and specialist public finance education.
+These services include debt funding and management, cash management facilities, financial risk management advisory services, and specialist public finance education.

 Debt funding and management

 QTC borrows funds in the domestic and global markets in the most cost-effective manner and in a way that minimises liquidity risk and refinancing risk.
 QTC achieves significant economies of scale and scope by issuing, managing and administering the State’s debt funding.